microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 Add an instance of an application from the Azure AD application gallery into your directory.
 You can also use this API to instantiate non-gallery apps.
 Use the following ID for the applicationTemplate object: 8adf8e6e-67b2-4cf2-a259-e3dc5476c621.
+This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaParseApplicationSynchronizationJobSchemaExpression](Invoke-MgBetaParseApplicationSynchronizationJobSchemaExpression.md)
 Parse a given string expression into an attributeMappingSource object.
 For more information about expressions, see Writing Expressions for Attribute Mappings in Azure Active Directory.
+This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaParseApplicationSynchronizationTemplateSchemaExpression](Invoke-MgBetaParseApplicationSynchronizationTemplateSchemaExpression.md)
 Parse a given string expression into an attributeMappingSource object.
 For more information about expressions, see Writing Expressions for Attribute Mappings in Azure Active Directory.
+This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaParseServicePrincipalSynchronizationJobSchemaExpression](Invoke-MgBetaParseServicePrincipalSynchronizationJobSchemaExpression.md)
 Parse a given string expression into an attributeMappingSource object.
 For more information about expressions, see Writing Expressions for Attribute Mappings in Azure Active Directory.
+This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaParseServicePrincipalSynchronizationTemplateSchemaExpression](Invoke-MgBetaParseServicePrincipalSynchronizationTemplateSchemaExpression.md)
 Parse a given string expression into an attributeMappingSource object.
 For more information about expressions, see Writing Expressions for Attribute Mappings in Azure Active Directory.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaApplication](New-MgBetaApplication.md)
 Create a new application object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaApplicationAppManagementPolicyByRef](New-MgBetaApplicationAppManagementPolicyByRef.md)
 Assign an appManagementPolicy policy object to an application or service principal object.
 The application or service principal adopts this policy over the tenant-wide tenantAppManagementPolicy setting.
 Only one policy object can be assigned to an application or service principal.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaApplicationExtensionProperty](New-MgBetaApplicationExtensionProperty.md)
 Create a new directory extension definition, represented by an extensionProperty object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaApplicationFederatedIdentityCredential](New-MgBetaApplicationFederatedIdentityCredential.md)
 Create a new federatedIdentityCredential object for an application.
 By configuring a trust relationship between your Azure AD application registration and the identity provider for your compute platform, you can use tokens issued by that platform to authenticate with Microsoft identity platform and call APIs in the Microsoft ecosystem.
 Maximum of 20 objects can be added to an application.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaApplicationOwnerByRef](New-MgBetaApplicationOwnerByRef.md)
 Use this API to add an owner to an application by posting to the owners collection.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaApplicationSynchronizationJob](New-MgBetaApplicationSynchronizationJob.md)
 Create new synchronization job with a default synchronization schema.
 The job is created in a disabled state.
 Call Start job to start synchronization.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaApplicationSynchronizationJobOnDemand](New-MgBetaApplicationSynchronizationJobOnDemand.md)
 Select a user and provision the account on-demand.
 The rate limit for this API is 5 requests per 10 seconds.
 No user or group will be provisioned on-demand that would not have been provisioned through the regular provisioning cycles.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaApplicationSynchronizationJobSchemaDirectory](New-MgBetaApplicationSynchronizationJobSchemaDirectory.md)
 Create new navigation property to directories for applications